voder-ai/eslint-plugin-traceability/docs/functionality-coverage-2025-12-03.md

 ### 010.3-DEV-MIGRATE-TO-IMPLEMENTS

-**Status:** Implemented as an opt-in rule with auto-fix; several DoD items marked incomplete in story.
+**Status:** Fully implemented as an opt-in rule with auto-fix; `prefer-implements-annotation` is disabled by default (not included in the recommended or strict presets), matching the story’s configuration and default severity requirements.

 Evidence: